 You best believe the specs between the Momentum 2 and HD 1 Wireless are the same and that’s why the HD 1 delivers premium sound like that of the Momentum 2.

 Frequency Response Range: 16 Hz to 22,000 Hertz

 Noise Attenuation: up to 25 dB

 All in all, these are the primary take-aways from this “Sennheiser HD 1 vs Momentum 2” article.
 The HD 1 is more of a rebrand of the Momentum 2.
 There are slight changes in the physicality of the headphone, but nothing major.
 If you’ve previously thought the M2 felt like it applied too much pressure to your noggin, try on the new HD 1.
 The slightly wider headband may alleviate some of that pressure.
 In addition, the overall aesthetics are basically the same, as well as the functionality, and most importantly the sound signature.
 If you love the M2 sound signature then you’ll love the HD 1.
 If you were looking for an upgrade in sound (not sure if that’s possible at this price point with ANC and Bluetooth features) then you’ll have to look elsewhere.
-Sennheiser HD 1 is available at Audio 46 for the lowest price on the market when using their special discount code “majorhifi” during checkout, which takes a percentage off the base price of $499.95.
+Sennheiser HD 1 wireless is available at Audio 46 for the lowest price on the market when using their special discount code “majorhifi” during checkout, which takes a percentage off the base price of $499.95.